 - Look at how these new lifecycle emails affect conversion to paid plans, upgrades to higher plans and conversions to annual billing.
 Keep the most successful ones going.

-- Watch your revenue, cash flow and customer LTV figures.
-Email or comment and tell me about your experiences!
+- Watch your revenue, cash flow, and customer LTV figures.

 This post concludes these three posts on increasing your customer lifetime value with email remarketing.
 As a recap: